FlippieCoetser/Shiny.ToDo/README.md

 5. Validator
 6. Exceptions

 You can read all about the details of each of these components [here](https://github.com/hassanhabib/The-Standard).
-Here is an hiehg-level overview of each component:
+Here is an high-level overview of each component:

 The Todo application uses a Mock Storage Service.
 The Mock Storage Service is a simple in-memory data structure which implements the Broker interface.
 The Broker interface is used to perform primitive operations against the data in storage, while the service is used to perform input and output validation.
 The Validator Service is used to perform structural and logic validation.
 The Exception Service is used to handle exceptions.
-The Processing Service is used to perform higher-order operations and lastly the Orchestration Service is used to perform a sequence of operations as required by the application.
+The Processing Service is used to perform higher-order operations, and lastly, the Orchestration Service is used to perform a sequence of operations as required by the application.

 Also, if you look closely at the `Todo.Controller` code previously presented, you will notice the use of the data layer: